amitjoshi24/ImagePadder/README.md

 ## Working with High-Resolution Images

 While most image processing tools in browsers have canvas size limitations (typically around 16,384 × 16,384 pixels), the command-line version of Image Padder can handle much larger images by using Python's PIL/Pillow library directly.
 For gigapixel images or other extremely large files, the command-line version is the recommended approach, otherwise the website works fine.

+## Working with Videos
+The command-line version supports padding videos to different aspect ratios or adding custom padding.
+Supported formats include MP4, AVI, MOV, MKV, WEBM, and WMV.
+The padding is applied to each frame while preserving the original audio track.
+Due to the processing required, video padding may take some time depending on the length and resolution of the video.

 ## Credits